 In late summer of 2012, two friends from Europe visited us, and one of the trips I took them on was a three-night outing to Joshua Tree and Mt.
 San Jacinto.
 Em couldn't come, so it was just the three of us.

 Bad weather forced us to spend a night at the Idyllwild campground.
 Somehow I forgot to take camp soap with me (back then we used to carry a small piece of unscented bar soap), and our only soap was something my friend had, namely one of those small plastic dispensers with sheets of soap in it.
-Of course, clumsy as I am, I carelessly ruined that with a big splash of water while showering.
+Of course, clumsy as always, I carelessly ruined that with a big splash of water while showering.

-Next day, before hiking up the mountain via the Devil’s Slide trail, we stopped at Nomad Ventures (great store, by the way, but not as great as Adventure 16) to get some soap.
+Next day, before hiking up the mountain via the Devil's Slide trail, we stopped at Nomad Ventures (great store, by the way, but not as great as Adventure 16) to get some soap.
 I saw they had these cute little two-ounce bottles of some liquid soap, so I picked up an unscented one without thinking too much.
-I didn’t look closely at the label, and I had no idea what Dr. Bronner’s was.
+I didn't look closely at the label, and I had no idea who/what Dr. Bronner's was.

-The guy who’s crazy-sounding religious-philosophical rants are on the labels was Dr. E. H. Bronner, who founded the company in 1948 and used his soap labels to get his message to the masses.
+The guy whos crazy-sounding religious-philosophical rants are on the labels was Dr. E. H. Bronner, who founded the company in 1948 and used his soap labels to get his message to the masses.
 The current guys running the show (mostly his descendants) kept some of this, out of respect and a healthy dose of clever P.R. sense.